AvsheshSavani7/userlink-chatroom/DEPLOY_INSTRUCTIONS.md

 ## Troubleshooting

+- **Build Failures**:
-- **Build Failures**: Check the build logs in the Netlify Dashboard.
+  - Check the build logs in the Netlify Dashboard
+  - If you see "Error: ENOENT: no such file or directory, copyfile '/opt/build/repo/db.json'", ensure you've committed the latest changes with the updated build script that handles missing db.json

 - **API Not Working**:
   - Check the Functions logs in the Netlify Dashboard
   - Ensure the `.env.production` file has the correct API path
-  - Verify that `db.json` is being properly copied during build
+  - Verify that the API function is properly installed with dependencies

 - **CORS Issues**: If you encounter CORS errors, check the JSON Server configuration in the function file.